ccjmne/blog/content/posts/intralinear-partitioning-2.md

 #### A note on field selection

-   Now probably comes time to touch on touch on <abbr font="mono" title="Cut out selected fields of each line of a file ">`cut`</abbr>, which justly sounds like a fated partner to `paste`.
+   Now probably comes time to touch on touch on <abbr title="Cut out selected fields of each line of a file ">`cut`</abbr>, which justly sounds like a fated partner to `paste`.

    At its core, `cut` merely serves to carve out chunks ("fields") from your lines.
 Specify the delimiter by which to delineate your fields with